heptarch/heptarch.github.io/drafts/cone.md

 	</div>
 	</figure>

-*Mind (Knight of Cups).* The Knight of Cups holds aloft an inverted cone, almost like an offering, and proceeds with calm self-assurance on his unblemished steed.
-In the background, a river flows through parched, desert-like terrain, associated perhaps with new life and the cup held by the Knight.
+*Mind (Knight of Cups).* The Knight of Cups holds aloft an inverted cone, almost like an offering, and proceeds with calm self-assurance on his immaculate steed through the parched landscape.
+A river flows in the background, a reminder of new life, perhaps associated with the cup, and the wings attached to the knight's helm connote speed or the ability of flight.
+Together, these symbols represent the life-giving power of creativity and imagination, regeneration, and

 *Body (Ace of Wands, reversed).*